robrotheram/docker-koken-lemp/README.md

-##Custome SSL support by adding a cert directory and exposing port 443
+#Custome SSL support by adding a cert directory and exposing port 443
 * Currently uses port 8444 for ssl
 * Certs are stored in /data/nginx/certs
 * Certs need to be created I suggest using LetsEncrypt

+## Certs in the /data/nginx/certs
+place your cert.pem and privkey.pem

 Unoffical Image for installing Koken.
 Major difference between this and the offical container is that this uses a seperate mysql container instead of one inbuilt into the container;